ThePerfectComputer/The-Perfect-Computer/index.md

+Dear 2024,

-Coming soon, world's first modern SOC with no backdoors, running memory and runtime safe applications, on top of a memory and runtime safe kernel.
+Memory and runtime safe applications,

+Built on a memory and runtime safe kernel,

+Run on an auditable SOC with 0 backdoors.

+Sincerely,
+  The Perfect Computer